-The current system for education is missing key pieces which are readily used a number of other industries.
+The current system for education is missing key pieces which are readily used by a number of other industries.
 These include:

 The only real IP capture and reuse mechanism is the textbook and in limited cases, the recording of a lecturer delivering a lesson.
 Further, specialization and separation of tasks is the cornerstone of a capitalist system for raising productivity and quality.
 However, these concepts have not injected themselves in the area of instruction IP.
-If instruction IP was a product, copy writers, editors, and graphic artists would be involved.
+If instruction IP was a product, copywriters, editors and graphic artists would be involved.

 With today's technology underpinning, there is a ready ability to build engaging content with built-in assessment, but for the most part, this is not the focus of the current education complex.

-Broader marketplace to share IP:
+Broader Marketplace to Share IP:

 Beyond conventional textbooks, there is a need to build marketplaces which allow for the exchange of instructional IP and further allow for contributions/collaborations to improve this IP over time.
-All the technologies to enable this process exist today, and in fact have been used extensively in the field of open-source software.
+All the technologies to enable this process to exist today, and in fact, have been used extensively in the field of open-source software.
 There is enormous inefficiency currently in the system which can be used more productively with a coherent IP strategy for instructional materials.

 In fact, technology has made this worse.
 Teachers use technology in a varying manner and often use different applications.
-The result: huge complexity for the students in remembering and managing the wide variety of applications.
+The result: Immense complexity for the students in remembering and managing the wide variety of applications.
 There is a real need to standardize the engagement model for the student and parents.
-It is not clear why districts, states, and even the federal government do not focus on some level of standardization of these tasks.
+It is not clear why districts, states and even the federal government do not focus on some level of standardization of these tasks.

 Because the student is the widget in a series of grades/tracks, the student MUST consume the information at the rate as well as timeframe provided by the education machine.
 This lack of flexibility causes enormous issues relative to the student.
 These include:

 Since the objective of the whole educational system is to promote learning, the only good which comes from this lack of flexibility is to build an economically viable delivery system.
-As we mentioned, this is entirely justifiable as long as the core tenets of scarcity are in fact true, but there are significant costs for the student/society.
+As we mentioned, this is entirely justifiable as long as the core tenets of scarcity are in fact, true but there are significant costs for the student/society.

 Differentiation and Societal Segregation:

-Without explicitly intending to do so, the current k-12 educational system actively discourages building differentiation.
+Without explicitly intending to do so, the current K-12 educational system actively discourages building differentiation.
 The classes and curriculum are largely banked based on the realities of the delivery system.
 Interesting classes outside the realm of the conventional cannot be considered given the commitments to the teachers and limitations of bringing the teachers into the classroom.
 The limitations driven by physical proximity and the cost of delivery force the offering of only classes which have mass appeal.

 In the current situation, parents pay taxes (or tuition) to schools to teach their children and if the student/teacher do not succeed in reaching the required capability, the student is given a “bad grade.”
 The only purpose of this bad grade is future filtering.
 One would have to think hard to find other situations where the buyer pays for a service which filters them out of their own future.